Budget Travel Tips to Help You Save on Your Next Vacation

 If possible, stock up on water at the local corner store before heading out on your daily adventure.
 In warm destinations, tourists far too often find themselves burnt out, exhausted and dehydrated by midday.
 And yes, there are merchants who take advantage of this.
 Ever purchased a bottle of water at 2:00 p.m. in front of the shade-less Colosseum in Rome?
 The price for a bottle of water can be extremely high (sometimes more than $10 CDN) and at the end of a week or two, can really start to add up.
 Purchase your water in the morning, when the weather is cool, from a less popular area.
 You’re less likely to get ripped off and you’ll have plenty of fluids with you for the day.

 Travel During Low Season

 Even the most expensive cities in the world have low tourist seasons.
-When they are overflowing with tourists, the top scam artists come out to play.
-However, during off seasons, you're more likely to come across kinder, non-scam artist locals, hotels charge less, even restaurants charge less.
-Search the most popular times to travel to your destination city and avoid going during that peak time.
-You'll enjoy the city even more without hoards of tourists in the way and you'll save a pretty penny while you're at it.
+During off-seasons, you’re more likely to come across better deals, with hotels and even restaurants charging less than they would at peak.
+Search the most popular times to travel to your destination city, and look instead to the shoulder season, when the weather is still favourable, but prices are on a downward trend.
+You’ll enjoy the destination even more without hoards of tourists in the way, and you’ll save a pretty penny while you’re at it.